-When mooring stern to, at a suitable distance from the jetty, deploy the anchor to prevent the bow from swinging.
-Gently pay out the rode under the infl uence of the stern way of the vessel as it approaches the jetty.
-Make fast your vessel with warps from the stern.
+When mooring stem to, at a suitable distance from the jetty, deploy the anchor to prevent the bow from swinging.
+Gently pay out the rode under the infl uence of the stem way of the vessel as it approaches the jetty.
+Make fast your vessel with warps from the stem.